 I am a senior software engineer located in Copenhagen, Denmark.
 I currently work on Caffeine, a unique tool which brings computer-aided design into the realm of metabolic engineering.

 Previously, I was employed by the Norwegian Trekking Association (DNT), and I was a core contributor to a number of their open source projects.
-I love open source and also personally run a handful of small hobby projects.
+I love open source and also personally run a handful of small side projects.
 Most of these are published on gitlab or github, and once in a while I will ask or answer a question on stack overflow.

 Other open source projects I have contributed to include memote, a genome-scale metabolic model test suite published in 2019 in Nature Biotechnology.
 A presentation of my humble career in academia is available on ORCID.